IS-3: Design and production

 Wartime production resulted in many mechanical problems and a hull weldline that had a tendency to crack open.
 According to Sewell, the IS-3 went through three major rebuilds and upgrades between 1949 and 1959 to correct these flaws.

 The IS-3 came too late to see action in World War II.
 The first public demonstration of the IS-3 came on 7 September 1945 during the Allied victory parade on Charlottenburger Straße in Berlin, with the heavily reinforced 71st Guards Heavy Tank Regiment of the 2nd Guards Tank Army.
 Less than 30 tanks were built before the end of WWII, but by mid-1946, more than 2,300 tanks were built.
 Starting in 1960, the IS-3 was modernized as the IS-3M.

 On paper the IS-3 was an improvement of the IS-2, with Western observers noting the ballistic shape of the turret and the thickness of the frontal armor, in reality the tank was considered by tank commanders as less reliable than its predecessor, with the IS-3 suffering from flexing and cracking of the hull welds, road wheels ball bearings that wore out prematurely, forcing the Soviets to upgrade and modernize the tank several times during its service life.
-The interior was also considerably more cramped in comparison to the IS-2 due the steeply sloped sides of turret.
+The interior was also considerably more cramped in comparison to the IS-2 due the steeply sloped sides of the turret.

 Developments in High-explosive anti-tank rounds and guided missiles during the late 1940s and 1950s rendered the heavy tank concept obsolete.
 By the late 1960s an 9M14 Malyutka missile or a T-54B tank using HEAT rounds could knock out any tanks that IS-3 or the T-10 could.